The Last Supper

 The Passover was an important celebration for Jews every year.
 Families would gather and eat a special meal together.

-Every year, when children asked what the Passover meant, the grownups would tell them that even though it happened long ago, God wants us to know that he loved his people then and will always continue to move them.
-When his people follow him, God will save them.
+Every year, when children asked what the Passover meant, the grownups would tell them that even though it happened long ago, God wants us to know that He loved His people then and will always continue to love them.
+When His people follow Him, God will save them.

 The owner of the house showed them a big room upstairs where they could celebrate Passover.

-They at the lamb roast and remembered the lamb’s blood that people put over their doorways as protection.
+They ate the lamb roast and remembered the lamb’s blood that people put over their doorways as protection.
 The angel of death passed over when it saw the blood.
-God protected his people from death!
+God protected His people from death!

 Everyone that night was celebrating except for one person.
-That person was eating and acting like everything was fine, but he had a terrible secret inside.
+That person was eating, but he had a terrible secret.
 Only Jesus knew the secret.

 While everyone was eating, Jesus said, “Someone here is not really my friend.
-He will do bad things that will make me get into trouble.
-One of the ones who is dipping the bread in the bowl with me will betray me.
+He will do bad things that will get me into trouble.
+One of the ones who is dipping the bread in the bowl with me will betray me.”

 Judas Iscariot was the one with the secret.
 He had been talking to the Pharisees, and they had made a plan together to get Jesus arrested.
 Judas did not stay to finish the celebration.